Harikrishnatr93/cloudfront-s3-terrform/README.md

 1. Create cloudfront and s3
 2. Integrate cloudfront and s3
+3. Enable Static website hosting in S3
-3. Kept the s3 as private and enable encryption with default encryption key \
+4. Kept the s3 as private and enable encryption with default encryption key \
-4. Put the index page(Default root object) as "index.html"
+5. Put the index page(Default root object) as "index.html"
-5. Enable compression
+6. Enable compression
-6. Enable Price class 200 (Edge location : North America, Europe, Asia, Middle East, and Africa)
+7. Enable Price class 200 (Edge location : North America, Europe, Asia, Middle East, and Africa)
-7. Redirect HTTP to HTTPS
+8. Redirect HTTP to HTTPS
+9. Input a rewrite rule in s3 (you can update the rule by adding it in script)